spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil activate_sparktraps_hack(bool activate)

 Activate custom variables for speed and distance in the `ITEM_SPARK`
-note: because those the variables are custom and game does not initiate then, you need to do it yourself for each spark, recommending `set_post_entity_spawn` default game values are: speed = -0.015, distance = 3.0
+note: because those the variables are custom and game does not initiate them, you need to do it yourself for each spark, recommending `set_post_entity_spawn` default game values are: speed = -0.015, distance = 3.0

 ### apply_entity_db